wicketbr/BandTogether/README.md

 Due to the nature of how this software works, PowerPoint slideshows cannot be played directly, as the software is not doing any sort of video rendering on the screens.
 Instead, only images can be used at this point.

+### View Area

+You can use the arrow keys or the page up/down keys to move between items in the view area.
+When in edit mode and editing a song you can switch parts by double-clicking on the part in the editor, or by pressing the CTRL key or OPTION key plus arrow up and down.

 ## Tech Notes